artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 })
 ```

-But the DRY devil is still on my back.
-If the action has no extra parameters, I still have to pass a second empty
+But there's one more very serious problem to address: If the action has no extra parameters, I still have to pass a
-argument:
+second empty argument:

 ```ts
 dispatch("INIT", {})
 ```

 That's four whole wasted characters!
-I can't let that happen!
-Creating business value can wait!
+Cancel my meetings and tell my partner not to wait up tonight, we are going to
+_fix this_.

-The naïve thing to do would be to make the second argument optional, but that would be unsafe because it would let
+The naïve thing to do would be to make the second argument optional.
+That would be unsafe because, e.g. it would
-us dispatch, e.g. a `"LOG_IN"` action without an `emailAddress` field.
+allow us to dispatch a `"LOG_IN"` action without specifying an `emailAddress`.

 Instead, let's overload the `dispatch` function.